 We have ACT Reading Test Basics & Practices to Improve Scores

-Here are more details on ACT score percentiles.
+Here are more details on ACT eesult percentiles.

-However, note that your basis for what a good score is should be based on your desired college or university’s average ACT score.
+Note that your basis for what a good score is should be based on your desired college or university’s ACT result.

-Look into the average ACT score of the students who got into the college or university of your choice.
-UCLA, for example, has an average ACT score of 29.
-If you want to get into UCLA, you need to have an ACT score of 29 or higher to improve your chances of getting accepted.
+Look into the ACT result of the students who got into the college or university of their choice.
+UCLA, for example, has an ACT result of 29.
+If you want to get into UCLA, you must need to have an ACT result of 29 or higher to improve your chances of getting accepted.

 Percentile | English | Math | Reading | Science | Composite |